geerlingguy/ansible-role-nodejs/README.md

     nodejs_install_npm_user: "{{ ansible_ssh_user }}"

-The user for whom the npm packages will be installed can be set here, this defaults to ansible_ssh_user
+The user for whom the npm packages will be installed can be set here, this defaults to ansible_user

+    npm_config_prefix: "~/.npm-global"

+The global installation directory.
+This should be writeable by the nodejs_install_npm_user.

+    npm_config_unsafe_perm: "false"

+Set to true to suppress the UID/GID switching when running package scripts.
+If set explicitly to false, then installing as a non-root user will fail.

     nodejs_npm_global_packages: []